dmcki23/MultiplicativeECA/README.txt

     Set your input, or call the random input function Call multiplicativeSolutionOutput()
-    the set of ValidSolutions is in the fields of ECAMpostProcessing use the extract functions of ValidSolutions if you want arrays of all the solutions' fields
+    the set of ValidSolutions is in the fields of ECAMpostProcessing use the extract functions of ValidSolutions if you want arrays of the solutions' fields

 there is an easily browsable database of solution images at www.danielmckinley.com consistently little-endian, consistently zero indexed,